Huuums/vscode-folder-templates/README.md

 ### Features

 - Create your own Templates for folder structures and files and then let the extension do the rest.
 - Take an existing folder and transform it into a template.
-(May still not work 100%)
 - Spend your time actually programming and not creating files.

 ![demo](images/demo.gif)